-I can’t speak highly enough of just how enjoyable I find this headset.
+I can’t speak highly enough of just how enjoyable I find the Sound Blaster Recon3D headset.
 They’re comfortable with more than enough padding.
 My head is a bit small so the lowest adjustment is just right for me.
 But the earpieces extend and retract to fit various sizes–as is to be expected with most headphones.
-The earpieces also feature a thin blue illumination that frames the company logo found on each earpiece.
+The earpieces in the Recon3D Omega also feature a thin blue illumination that frames the company logo found on each earpiece.
 Volume and mute functions are located on the headset to the front and back of the left earpiece.
 They’re easy to reach and responsive.
 The microphone is not retractable and you can’t tilt it up to mute it.
 But it is flexible and can be positioned how you see fit.
 It is also removable.
 But I would have much preferred one that tilts up out of way when not needed.

 Audio playback in both games and movies is beastly!
 The sound easily beats out the Razer Tiamat 7.1 set we tried.
 They also push out clearer highs and punchier lows than the Astro Gaming A50 wireless Dolby Digital 5.1 set.
 In fact, the only competition comes from Mad Catz with their surprising F.R.E.Q.
 7 Dolby Prologic xII headset.
 The crystal clarity is unmatched–but just barely.
 Where the Mad Catz fall short is the lack of customizations to the sound you hear.

 The THX Trustudio Pro is your first stop.
 Here you can adjust and test surround and the Crystalizer function.
 Crystalizer is great for adding pitch and crisper clarity to high and midrange sounds.
 In this same section you can also adjust Dialog Plus, which makes movie dialog distinctly clearer.
 Crystal voice give you several chat related enhancements to play with such as mic volume and boost, noise reduction and cancellation as well as CrystalVoice, which adds special effects to your voice.
-Scout is next up and can be accessed through the SB utilities or directly via a button on the Recon transmitter.
-It enhances game sounds like footsteps and such to give you a tactical edge in games.
+The Sound Blaster Recon 3D Omega gets even more interesting with another in-game sound feature called Scout Mode.
+It can be accessed through the SB utilities or directly via a button on the Recon transmitter.
+Scout Mode enhances game sounds like footsteps and such to give you a tactical edge in games.
 I was skeptical but it worked very well.
-And a fully working and customizable equalizer is also on hand so you can fine tune your highs, lows and midranges just right.
+The Recon 3D Omega also has a fully working and customizable equalizer on hand so you can fine tune your highs, lows, and midranges just right.

 But those are minor crumbs from a very rich table.
 The Sound Blaster Recon 3D Omega wireless headset is one of Creative’s finer achievements and there are many.
 It is a fabulously well-rounded system that works well with PC and console systems.
 It comes packed with all that’s needed–even Xbox chat cable and optical cable.
 They are comfortable for the full scope of the 8 hr battery life and look sharp too.
 The set has its flaws, but nothing that will bar you from loving them.
 To top it off they are completely wireless with strong signal strength, freeing you to frolic and grandstand in untethered bliss.